aligerum/smol/doc/Config.md

 # Accessing Config

 To access configuration data, use `smol.config(configName)` function.
-Example, if you were to create the above theme configuration, you can access it with `themeConfig = smol.config('theme')`.
+Example, if you were to create the above theme configuration, you can access it with `let themeConfig = smol.config('theme')`.

 Using a function like this rather than directly requiring the file allows smol to fall back to the default configuration file if none is present.